-I recently wrote a blog about the terrifying ransomware trend, including stories about some of the major headline cases we’ve seen recently.
-The University of Calgary ransomware experience was chilling, and they are still cleaning up today.
+I recently wrote a blog about the terrifying ransomware trend, including stories about some of the major headline cases we’ve seen in the past few years.
+(The University of Calgary ransomware experience was chilling.)
 Many law firm IT professionals are asking themselves, "How can I prevent ransomware at my law firm?"

 My friend agreed.
 However, I’m going to keep his name and his firm anonymous; why risk more exposure to cybercriminals?